Publications and conferences

 Conference Presentations

 Michelle White & Frenette Southwood.
-Which factors affect bilingual vocabulary size in toddlers acquiring Afrikaans and South African English?.
-Paper to be presented at the 14th meeting of the International Symposium on Bilingualism, Macquarie University, Sydney, Australia, 26-30 June 2023.
+Which factors affect bilingual vocabulary size in toddlers acquiring Afrikaans and South African English?
+Paper presented at the 14th meeting of the International Symposium on Bilingualism, Macquarie University, Sydney, 26-30 June 2023.

 2022